vojtechsisma/tailwind-workshop/README.md

 # Tailwind CSS workshop

-<a href="https://www.figma.com/file/Z1VIqjmxV0wAdVLcVIhvQe/Tailwind-CSS-workshop?type=design&mode=design&t=xnhLy4T0CsmVOGzB-1" target="_blank">Designs</a> for the exercises
+In each exercise subfolder, you can find `readme.md` file with description of the task and `index.html` file to work with.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="100%" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FZ1VIqjmxV0wAdVLcVIhvQe%2FTailwind-CSS-workshop%3Ftype%3Ddesign%26mode%3Ddesign%26t%3DxnhLy4T0CsmVOGzB-1" allowfullscreen></iframe>
+<a href="https://www.figma.com/file/Z1VIqjmxV0wAdVLcVIhvQe/Tailwind-CSS-workshop?type=design&mode=design&t=xnhLy4T0CsmVOGzB-1" target="_blank">Here</a> you can find designs for the exercises

 ## Exercises